Studies show that companies that commit to their customer experience (CX) can grow their revenues as much as 8% above their market.

 “On a scale from 0 to 10, how likely is it that you would recommend our company/product/service to a friend or colleague?”

 Customer responses are then placed into three groups, depending on the score they give:

-7-8.
-Passives: Satisfied but not yet loyal customer.
+- 7-8.
+Passives: Satisfied but not yet a loyal customer.
 They won’t spread negative word of mouth, but they could easily move to a competitor.
 Improving their CX can turn them into: